cjnaz/cjnfuncs/timevalue.md

 # Class timevalue (orig_val) - Convert time value strings of various resolutions to seconds

-`timevalue()` provides a convenience mechanism for working with time values and time/datetime calculations. timevalues are generally an integer value with an attached single character time resolution, such as "5m".
+`timevalue()` provides a convenience mechanism for working with time values and time/datetime calculations. timevalues are generally an integer or float value with an attached single character time resolution, such as "5m".
-Supported timevalue units are 's'econds, 'm'inutes, 'h'ours, 'd'ays, and 'w'eeks, and are case insensitive.
 `timevalue()` also accepts integer and float values, which are interpreted as seconds resolution.
 Also see retime().

 ### Args
 `orig_val` (str, int, or float)
 - The original, passed-in value
+- str values support these case insensitive suffix characters: 's'econds, 'm'inutes, 'h'ours, 'd'ays, and 'w'eeks
+- int and float values (and str values without suffix characters) have assumed resolution seconds (eg, 7.5 means 7.5 seconds)

 ### Returns
 - Handle to instance
-- Raises ValueError if given an unsupported time unit suffix.
+- Raises ValueError if the numeric value cannot be parsed or if given an unsupported time unit suffix.

 ### Instance attributes